green7ea/blog/README.md

 C and C++ don't actually provide a mechanism for providing a list of include directories, that is up to the compiler which causes a few problems with cross platform development.

+Build tools are usually responsible for having a list of include directories and providing them to the compiler in the desired format.

+## Include Guards

 When you include a file, there is an include guard.
 This include guard sets a variable the first time it is run so that including the same file a second time